Close-up of elegant marble columns with intricate details

 What steps should victims take after an Uber accident?

-- Seek medical care: As with any accident, an early medical assessment and diagnosis can rule out or confirm severe injuries.
+• Seek medical care: As with any accident, an early medical assessment and diagnosis can rule out or confirm severe injuries.
 It also initiates a chain of valuable medical evidence.

-- Document everything: Take photos or video of the accident scene, vehicle damage and injuries.
+• Document everything: Take photos or video of the accident scene, vehicle damage and injuries.
 Get the driver’s name and contact information, as well as those of any witnesses, and keep copies of all medical records.

 Finally, contact an Uber accident attorney.
 Personal injury laws can be complex, especially with ridesharing accidents.
 An experienced Monmouth County auto accident lawyer can help you understand your rights and take steps to secure the maximum allowable compensation.

-Contact Our Car Accident Attorneys Today
+Contact Our Auto Accident Attorneys Today

 Suggested Reading

-Most Dangerous Roads In Monmouth County According To Local New Jersey Car Accident Attorneys
+Most Dangerous Roads in Monmouth County According to Local New Jersey Car Accident Attorneys

-The Different Forms Of Distracted Driving
+The Different Forms of Distracted Driving